 If you owe a healthcare provider money for your treatment, they could be entitled to assert a medical lien personal injury settlement.
 This provision allows you to receive medical care while waiting for the at-fault party to pay your settlement amount.
 It could also affect your compensation.

-The Huntington Beach Personal Injury Lawyers at El Dabe Ritter has extensive experience dealing with medical liens.
+The Huntington Beach Personal Injury Lawyers at El Dabe Ritter Trial Lawyers have extensive experience dealing with medical liens.
 Once your claim is settled, we will evaluate all liens and determine whether to pay or negotiate them.
-Contact us online or call us today.
+Contact us online or by phone to schedule a free consultation.